-Founded over 20 years ago, Edinburgh M.E.
-Self-Help Group (edmesh) is a support group for people with Myalgic Encephalomyelitis.
+Founded over 30 years ago in 1987, Edinburgh M.E.
+Self-Help Group (edmesh) is a support group for people with Myalgic Encephalomyelitis/ Chronic Fatigue Syndrome.
 We are a membership organisation run by a committee of volunteers and have no paid staff.
-Most of the committee have M.E. themselves.
+Most of the committee have M.E./CFS themselves.

 You need to submit a membership form with payment.
 See our membership for full instructions.